Profu-AB/martes_doc/docker/prod/readme.md

     nginx:1.27.3-alpine

     - copies a default.conf file into the image /etc/nginx/conf.d/default.conf (located /martes/docker/frontend/nginx/conf.d/default.conf)
+        - a sample file for default.conf is provided in this repo /docker/dev/samplefiles/nginx/conf.d/default.conf

     - the docker-compose.yaml file that is distributed in /martes_setup/ to the end users mounts a volume and copies this file the the host (wsl) so that it can be modified if necessary.

     - currently the default.conf exposes the frontend at port 80 and exposes the backend (port 8000) at http://localhost/api/

     - default.conf is also configured so that socket.io will work (sticky sessions)